Kalocsa Airfield: Soviet occupation

 In 1956, the Red Army occupied Kalocsa Airfield, and fighter-bombers of the 14th Guards Fighter Aviation Regiment began operating from the airfield.
-Barracks and blocks of flats were built near the airport, and than 60 helicopter landing pads on both sides of the runway.
+Barracks and blocks of flats were built near the airport, and then 60 helicopter landing pads on both sides of the runway.
 Kalocsa Airfield was used by Soviet airmen under the call sign "Verchovod".
 This caused the airspace to be strictly forbidden for civilian and sports aviation, drawing out local aviation enthusiasts to aero clubs in Szeged, Kiskunfélegyháza, Szolnok, Budapest and Baja.
 The fighter bomber units remained until 1960, when they were relocated to Kiskunlacháza.
 Following the relocation, pilot and parachutist training was provided by specialist organizations of the army, under supervision of the Hungarian National Defence Association (MHSZ).
 In 1966, a cooperation agreement was signed by the headquarters of the Soviet Southern Army and the MHSZ, allowing Hungarian parachutists to jump from Soviet helicopters based in the airfield.
 From 1969 to 1971, the Hungarian National Parachutist Team used the airfield.